-- Sunny Bank Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
-Further information can be found in our acceptable use policies. - Sunny Bank Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Mereworth Community Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+Further information can be found in the staff Acceptable User Policy and Staff Code of Conduct. - Mereworth Community Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.